casa98/estore/README.md

 ## Error Handling with Either
 HTTP Requests error handling in this project is managed using the `dartz` library, specifically the `Either` type.
 This type is used to represent a value that can be either a success (`Right`) or a failure (`Left`).
 This approach allows that API errors are handled properly in a more elegant way.

-### Additional notes
-Another solution to manage errors without using a package, could've been using `Success` and `Failure` classes, which would extend a `sealed class` and allow us to manage errors similarly.